SamuelEarl/starter-kit-docker-vue-node-neo4j/README.md

 When you create a new project inside a Docker container, the files and folders are created with root privileges.
 So we need to change those permissions to be able to work with the files.

 1. When you first access your app container, you will be in the `/usr/src/app` directory.
 You need to navigate one directory up to the `/usr/src/` directory by running `cd ..`
-2. Change the permissions of the app directory recursively (i.e., change the permissions for all the folders and files inside the app directory): `chmod -R 0777 app`
+2. Change the permissions of the `app` directory recursively (i.e., change the permissions for all the folders and files inside the `app` directory): `chmod -R 0777 app`
-3. Now change the permissions of just the app directory (not any of the folders or files inside it) back to its original permissions level: `chmod 0775 app`
+3. Now change the permissions of just the `app` directory (not any of the folders or files inside it) back to its original permissions level: `chmod 0775 app`

-4. The `node_modules` directory will still have root privileges, which means that you won't be able to install any new packages.
-So delete the `node_modules` directory.
-Don't worry, you can delete your `node_modules` directory anytime as long as your `package.json` file exists.
-The `package.json` file records all of the packages that are used in your project and you can restore your `node_modules` directory by running `npm install` in your root directory where your `package.json` file is located.
-Go ahead and run `npm install` now.
+NOTE: The `node_modules` directory will still have root privileges, which is a good thing.
+That means that you won’t be able to install any new packages outside of Docker.
+You can refer to the heading "How to properly install NPM packages when developing with Docker" (below) to find out how to install packages or restore the `node_modules` directory using a Docker development environment.

 That's it.
 Now you should be able to work with all your folders and files.